StephGit/techkaffi-playwright/slides.md

 level: 1
 ---

-# FE Testing

-Welche Tools verwendet ihr für Frontend Tests?

-Cypress vs. Playwright Lager?

-Andere?
+# Choose your character

+What is your preference for FE testing?

 <!--
 Webdriver.io / TestCafe / Nightwatch.js, Puppeteer,...